isaacssemugenyi/nodeVideostream/README.md

-# File Uploading and Streaming with Node.js and websockets
+# Video uploading and streaming with Node.js and websockets

-By using Node modules BinaryJS and Express, and some good ol' client-side Javascripting!
+By using Node modules BinaryJS and Express, and some client-side Javascripting!

 ## What We'll Need